suffs811/the-terminator/README.md

 the terminator automates every stage of pentesting except initial exploitation (there are too many possible ways to get an initial shell for it to be reliably automated, and it can depend on a multitude of nuanced vulnerabilities, so that stage is up to you, good luck!)
 - terminator.py - tool for automating simple methods for enumeration, privilege escalation, persistence, exfiltration, and reporting

-you can also use the individual scripts instead of terminator.py (which contains all of these on its own)
+you can also use the individual scripts instead of terminator.py (which contains all of these by itself)
 - enum.py - script for automating common enumeration techniques (nmap,web,ftp,smb,nfs)
 - priv.py - script to automate common privelege escalation techniques
 - pers.py - script for establishing persistence on compromised target machine with root permissions.